A1 Skyraider, a Warbird aircraft models and model kits.

 Meanwhile, Arthur Strilky (now 83), the sole surviving member of the Hog Wild crew, enjoys driving his sports car around town, and racing sailboats for the Columbia Yacht Club in Chicago.

-Japan's First Atomic Bomb.
-North Koreas Atomic Bomb.
-This is the story of the Japanese Atomic Weapons Program, North Korean Atomic Weapons Program and Very Possibly the start of the Russian Nuclear Atomic Bomb Production.
+This is where North Koreas Atomic Bomb program started.
+This is the ture story of the DPRK Nuclear Weapons Program, the North Korean Atomic Weapons Program and Very Possibly the start of the Russian Nuclear Atomic Bomb Production programs.

 B-29 Superfortress Books B-29 Superfortress Art